Mahbub-Sajon/table-lamp/README.md

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open https://sweet-cranachan-83a6eb.netlify.app/ to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+About the site: This is a website where you can find your desired table lamp.
+We are giving you another opportunity.
+If you get confused after seeing these magnificent table-lamps then you can simply choose any 4 of them and then click on the suggest one button and our site will randomly suggest you a table lamp which will make easy for you to choose.
+After that you can simply click on the reset button to remove everything from your cart.

 ### `yarn test`